Skip to main content

 Working Families Coalition (Canada) Inc. v.
 Ontario (Attorney General), SCC, Court File No. 40475

-CFE Motion Record for Leave to Intervene – Supreme Court of Canada The issue in this appeal is whether Ontario Bill 307’s amendments to the Election Finances Act violate the informational element of a citizen’s right to vote under s.
+CFE Intervener Motion Record - Supreme Court of Canada The issue in this appeal is whether Ontario Bill 307’s amendments to the Election Finances Act violate the informational element of a citizen’s right to vote under s.
 3 of the Charter.
 Bill 307 re-enacted third-party spending limits that were declared invalid under s.
 2(b) of the Charter, and invoked s.
 33 to protect those spending limits from Charter review.
 The question in this appeal is whether limits on third party spending that are unconstitutional under s.
 2(b) are also an unjustifiable violation of s.
 3 which cannot be overriden by s.
 33.